Medical expert of the article

 - Wrinkles forehead or frowns.

-Behavior Assessment |
+Behavior assessment |

 Points |

-If the pain is present for 5 minutes of follow-up |
+If pain is present within 5 minutes of observation |

 1 |

-If pain is absent for 5 minutes of follow-up |
+If there is no pain within 5 minutes of observation |

 0 |

-The Pain Scale of the Children's Hospital of Eastern Ontario
+Children's Hospital of Eastern Ontario Pain Scale

-Children's Hospital of Eastern Ontario Pain Scale (CHEOPS) in Young Children (McGrath PJ, Johnson G. Et al., 1985)
+Children's Hospital of Eastern Ontario Pain Scale (CHEOPS) in Young Children (McGrath PJ, Johnson G. et al., 1985)

 Estimated parameters | Description | Points | |